offerfluffy/DOM-practice/README.md

 #### **removeAttribute()**:

+Removes an attribute.

 ```js
 img.removeAttribute('alt');
 ```

 ---

-### 🎯 **Event Handling & Event Listeners** 🎯
+### 🎯 **Event Handling** 🎯

-Events allow interaction with users and can be handled in various ways.
-The DOM allows you to add and manage event listeners.
+Events allow users to interact with your webpage, and handling them is essential for dynamic behavior.

 #### **Adding Event Listeners**: